Home » Freight Shipping Blog » Freight Broker » Liftgates, Straight Trucks, & Residential Shipping

 What’s up with Liftgates?

-We talk about liftgates a lot here at FreightPros, and so we wanted to provide some serious clarification about what they are, when they’re used, and other bits of information you should know if you’re looking to use liftgates in your LTL.
+We talk about liftgates a lot here at NTG, and so we wanted to provide some clarification about what they are, when they’re used, and other bits of information you should know if you’re looking to use liftgates for your LTL shipments.

 What is a Liftgate?